 Scheduling your thesis defense date may take three to six months to accommodate the schedules of your TAC members.
 See Final Oral Examination for a timeline to schedule your defense.
 The thesis defense is a public forum in which you present your research and take questions from the audience.
-It is requested that you identify a forum to present to your peers and faculty.
+Therefore, you identify a forum to present to your peers and faculty.

 After successfully defending your thesis, your TAC may request revisions to your thesis.
 Once your TAC approves thesis revisions, complete the following items to be cleared for graduation:

 - Upload your final thesis to the ProQuest website.
 Additional information is found on page 18 of the Mayo Graduate School Thesis Guidelines document located on the Mayo Graduate School Forms intranet page (must be logged in to the Mayo network).

 - Submit the Thesis Hold Form (if applicable) to the CCaTS program education specialist.